mahirlabibdihan/Modern-iGraphics/README.md

 ### 🔉 Sound Functions

-`iGraphics` was originally designed for graphical applications, but it has been extended to support sound playback using the `irrKlang` library.
-The sound functions are as follows:
+`iGraphics` was originally designed for graphical applications, but it has been extended to support sound playback using the `SDL2` library.
+The sound functions are available in `iSound.h` and are shown below:

 #### `int iPlaySound(const char *filename, bool loop = false, int volume = 100)`